 - extract from the corporate film

-- presentation to customers and employees on a large screen at the annual reception
+- presentation to customers and employees on a large screen at a corporate event

 - use at the exhibition stand